How we connect your home to our network

 There are just a few simple steps when your property is on our network expansion map.

-We need permission from the owner of the land or property to allow us to lay fibre optic cables and install a network access points.
+Most of our construction activity happens on public highways.
+However, sometimes we have to cross private land and when this happens we need permission from the owner.
 This permission has to be in writing and takes the form of an access agreement called a Wayleave.

 Looking for more information about Wayleave access agreements?